linuxdeepin/dde-manual-content/src/assets/dde/en_US/p_dde.md

 > ![notes](../common/notes.svg) Notes: After the administrator account expires, you need to change the password before you can perform the authentication operation.

-#### Reset Password

-If you forget your password and enter the wrong password for five times, the system login screen will trigger the password reset function.

-**Prerequisites**: the account is bound to UOS ID.

-1. After clicking **Reset Password** button, set mobile phone number/email, new password, repeat password, security questions, get verification code, and click Reset in the pop-up “Reset Password By UOS ID” window.
-2. Click **Confirm and Reset** in the pop-up confirmation dialog box, then you can log in to the system with the new password.

 #### Auto Login

 If "Auto Login" is enabled, you can log into the system directly, without inputting a password when the computer reboots or starts next time.
 But you still have to enter the password after locking or logging out of  the computer.